Coronavirus: FAQs for Principals and Office Staff

 Australian Government Support for Business

-The Australian Government is supporting businesses to manage cash flow challenges and retain employees during the coronavirus health crisis.
+The Australian Government is supporting businesses to manage cash flow challenges and retain employees during the COVID-19 health crisis.
 A range of assistance is available to support business investment, assist cash flow, maintain employees including apprentices and trainees in jobs and assist severely affected regions.
 For more information click here.

 Payroll Tax Relief Package